-Last December the Diocesan Synod has discussed a paper on racial justice called “Breathing Life”, one of the authors being our former chaplain, Fr.
+Last December the Diocesan Synod discussed a paper on racial justice called “Breathing Life”, one of the authors being our former chaplain, Fr.
 Leslie Nathaniel.
 In preparation to the discussion an interview with the BAME (Black, Asian and Minority Ethnic) / People of Colour advisers to Bishop Robert in our diocese was published: The Revd Augustine Nwaekwe, Chaplain in Ostend-Bruges & Knokke, and The Revd Smitha Prasadam, Chaplain at St Alban’s, Copenhagen.
 You can find the interview here.

 Since August 2020 members of our community in Hamburg have met to share and discuss their experiences, with a strong focus to “heal racism and embrace diversity”.
-In December we have started to educate ourselves by watching a series called “Conversations on Race” offered by King’s Cross Church (KXC) in London.
+In December we started to educate ourselves by watching a series called “Conversations on Race” offered by King’s Cross Church (KXC) in London.
 If you’d like to jump on board please reach out to Valerie Müller, Madeleine Herring, Monica Emilia or Yotin Tiewtrakul.

 Please enjoy these offerings from three of our singing groups in our parish.

 The first of these offerings is an alternative version of the English folk carol “Truth from Above”.
 I made an arrangement in the style of the Sacred Harp singing tradition.
 Only two verses are presented here and in carol services also only a selection of verses are performed.
 So it is worth reading through all the eleven verses here: This is the truth sent from above (lyrics).